-Timing of Verification Completed Method of Pre-During Post-Responsible Mitigation Measure No. Mitigation Measure Verification Const.
-Const.
-Const.
-Party Initials Date Comments during the pre-construction survey, no mitigation is required.
+Timing of Verifi ication Complet ed Mitigation Measure No. Mitigation Measure Method of Verification Pre- Const.
+During Const.
+Post- Const.
+Responsible Party Initials Date Comments during the pre-construction survey, no mitigation is required.
 The Project biologist shall continue to perform site surveys during all construction activities to detect any nesting birds that may nest on the Project site after the preconstruction survey.
 Preconstruction clearance surveys shall be completed as required to comply with the federal Endangered Species Act, Migratory Bird Treaty Act, Bald and Golden Eagle Protection Act, California Fish and Game Code, and/or County regulations.
 If the biological monitor determines that Project activities are disturbing or disrupting nesting activities, the monitor will make recommendations to County staff to reduce the noise or disturbance in the vicinity.
 This may include recommendations such as (1) turning off vehicle engines and other equipment whenever possible to reduce noise, (2) working in other areas until the young have fledged, and (3) stopping work until young are independent of their nests (Development Standard ECO-EGV-2C in County of Santa Barbara 2017).
-Erosion and Sediment Control Plan (ESCP).
-BMPs Х MM-BIO-2 Х Contractor Due to the Project impact of less than 1 acre, the inspection Applicant shall prepare an ESCP to minimize the regularly and potential for discharge of pollutants during prior to storm construction activities.
-The ESCP shall be events. designed to minimize erosion during construction Maintain and shall be implemented for the duration of the BMPs in grading period and until re-graded areas have good been stabilized by structures, long-term erosion condition at control measures, or permanent landscaping.
-The all times and
+MM-BIO-2 Erosion and Sediment Control Plan (ESCP).
+BMPs X X Contractor Due to the Project impact of less than 1 acre, the Applicant shall prepare an ESCP to minimize the potential for discharge of pollutants during construction activities.
+The ESCP shall be designed to minimize erosion during construction and shall be implemented for the duration of the grading period and until re-graded areas have inspection regularly and prior to storm events.
+Maintain BMPs in good and shall be implemented for the duration of the BMPs in